dudest/node-red-contrib-soundweb/README.md

 | NAK    | 0x15 | 21   | 0x1B, 0x95      | 27, 149         |
 | Escape | 0x1B | 27   | 0x1B, 0x9B      | 27, 155         |

+## Feedback Subscription

+Nodes that subscribe to a variable for feedback will receive updates via their outlets.
+This is meant to keep their state in sync with the BSS Soundweb unit.
+By convention, the Soundweb device does not send feedback to the caller.

+What this means is:
+- When a control is changed directly from node-red, the Soundweb unit will not send a feedback update.
+- When a variable is changed from Audio Architect, London Architect, or some other means, an update will be sent to node-red.
+- When a preset is recalled, an update will be sent to all subscribers.

 ---

 # Examples